TheSkyRS/taobench/README.md

 ### 3. How to Use TAOBench

-#### 3.1 Cloudlab Implementation
+#### 3.1 Cloudlab Configuration

-To implement this artifact on Cloudlab, please follow these steps:
+To configure this artifact on Cloudlab, please follow these steps:

-1. Use the "TAO" profile and select the OS image: `urn:publicid:IDN+utah.cloudlab.us+image+eecse6894-PG0:TAO`.
+1. Use the "alex-tao" profile and select the OS image "final tao bench" as described in 1.4.
 2. Set the hardware to `cloudlab-utah -> c6525-100g`.
 3. Follow the Cloudlab instructions to initiate the node.
 4. SSH into the node.
 The artifact files are located in `/local/taobench/`.